The cloud is made up of servers in data centers all over the world. Moving to the cloud can save companies money and add convenience for users.

 Cloudflare helps protect and manage any type of cloud deployment.
 Our network sits in between end users and the cloud infrastructure of the customer's product or service.
 Customers can manage performance, security, DNS, and other Cloudflare offerings for all their cloud deployments from a single dashboard.
 Cloudflare offers a web application firewall to protect Internet properties from vulnerability exploits.
 Cloudflare also enables businesses to easily incorporate FaaS (serverless) into their cloud deployment.

 Read about Cloudflare solutions for SaaS here.

 The Internet has always been made up of servers, clients, and the infrastructure that connects them.
 Clients make requests of servers, and servers send responses.
-Cloud computing differs from this model in that cloud servers aren't just responding to requests — they're running programs and storing data on the client's behalf.
+Cloud computing differs from this model in that cloud servers are not just responding to requests — they are running programs and storing data on the client's behalf.

 "The cloud" started off as a tech industry slang term.
 In the early days of the Internet, technical diagrams often represented the servers and networking infrastructure that make up the Internet as a cloud.
 As more computing processes moved to this servers-and-infrastructure part of the Internet, people began to talk about moving to "the cloud" as a shorthand way of expressing where the computing processes were taking place.
 Today, "the cloud" is a widely accepted term for this style of computing.